Creative Ageing in Dementia Care

 Through our project, we will work in partnership with artists, care settings, schools, cultural venues and volunteers, to bring together the arts and care sectors and ensure access to creative opportunities to improve quality of life and well-being.

 There is a growing understanding that creativity is intact long after other cognitive functions decline.
-With more than 30,000 people in the North East living with dementia (set to rise to over 40,000 by 2021), we are unique being the only organisation in the Northern region dedicated to delivering arts and older people's programmes involving professional artists.
+With more than 38,000 people in the North East living with dementia, we are unique being the only organisation in the Northern region dedicated to delivering arts and older people's programmes involving professional artists.
 We believe this is an ideal opportunity to encourage venues in the North East to widen their offer for people with dementia.

 Read more about the Charity running this project.